Compulsed/lineagedb/docs/mvcc-plan.md

       Because commits are serialized, a row's versions are appended in ascending `commit_ts` order, so the reverse-scan is correct again (kills the §2 causality leak).

-### Stage 2 — Atomic, ordered commit `[~]` (visibility done; durability ordering pending)
+### Stage 2 — Atomic, ordered commit `[x]`
 - [x] Added a `WriteSet` buffer (`table/write_set.rs`): a write transaction executes its statements against `snapshot ∪ its own buffer` without touching shared rows, so an error aborts with nothing to undo (fixes unsafe `pop()` rollback, §3.2, for the live path).
-- [x] Live commit path is `Database::commit_transaction` (`database.rs`): on success a single `commit_lock` critical section allocates one `commit_ts`, publishes every buffered version, advances the watermark, and hands off to the WAL — all in commit-id order, so commit order == visibility order == WAL append order (§3.5).
-Multi-statement transactions are now atomically visible.
+- [x] Live commit path is `Database::commit_transaction` (`database.rs`): on success a single `commit_lock` critical section allocates one `commit_ts`, publishes every buffered version, and hands off to the WAL — all in commit-id order, so commit id order == publish order == WAL append order (§3.5).
+Multi-statement transactions are atomically visible.
+The slow fsync runs off the lock.
+- [x] **Watermark is advanced only after the WAL fsync** (§3.6): the WAL thread, after fsyncing a batch, advances `committed_watermark` to the batch's highest commit id (in channel order, so monotonic) *before* sending the client response.
+A version is therefore visible only once durable, and a client that receives "committed" can immediately read its own write. `committed_watermark` is an `Arc<LocalClock>` shared with the WAL thread (`persistence/transaction.rs`).
-- [x] Both Stage 0 invariant tests pass with **zero** violations and are no longer `#[ignore]`d — they gate CI now (`database/tests/mvcc_concurrency.rs`).
+- [x] Both Stage 0 invariant tests pass with **zero** violations and are no longer `#[ignore]`d — they gate CI now.
+Added `committed_write_is_durable_and_then_visible` which exercises the real `File(Sync)` fsync path (`database/tests/mvcc_concurrency.rs`).
 - [x] Isolation level: **snapshot isolation** (readers see a consistent committed snapshot;
       writers read at their begin snapshot).
 Write-write conflict detection is Stage 3.
-- [ ] **Still open (§3.6): advance the watermark only after the WAL fsync.** Today the watermark advances inside the commit lock, *before* the WAL thread fsyncs, so a commit is visible slightly before it is durable — the original documented trade-off.
-Moving the advance into the WAL thread (post-fsync, in channel order) closes this.
-The two Stage 0 tests do not exercise durability, so this is tracked separately.
 - Note on the design fork (write-set vs. in-place invisible versions): chose the **write-set buffer**.
 It keeps shared rows containing only committed data and sets up Stage 3 (validate before publish) and Stage 5 (a transaction handle that owns its write-set).
+- Known degraded-mode edge: if an fsync *fails*, the WAL thread leaves that batch's versions published-but-invisible and reports "unsure if durable" (pre-existing handling).
+A later successful batch would advance the watermark past it; treating fsync failure as fatal (like a WAL write failure already is) would be cleaner — noted for a future hardening pass.

 ### Stage 3 — Conflict detection + safe rollback `[ ]`
 - [ ] At commit, for each written row check whether another transaction committed to it